clux/gu/README.md

 ### When things can still go wrong
 If you save one of the reload-watched files, and there's a syntax error, we will catch this error for you.
 An exception and a stack trace will be logged and all the handlers from the file with the error will be inactive.

 However, it is possible to save a file that looks valid but will have a runtime error, for instance referencing an undefined variable.
 This we will not guard on (otherwise we'd have to try-catch _everything_), and your bot will crash.
-Thus, you should use a fast-response linter to prevent this from happening.
+Thus, you should either use a pre-save linter to prevent this from happening, or not change the live file until you know it passes lint.

 ## Options
 A few options can be passed along to the `gu` instance as the third parameter, these are: